 The course is cross-listed as COMM 4308.
 See Communications listing.
-Prerequisite: COMM 1301 and junior or senior status, or consent of instructor.
+Prerequisite: SPCH 1311.
 SPCH 4309 Advanced Interpersonal Communication (3)

 This course is an advanced course designed to explore the field of ideas relating to human modes of communication and personal relationships.
 This course focuses on interpersonal interaction and investigates research on some of the major topics of interpersonal communication.
 Emphasis on understanding and applying social scientific theories of communication.
 Prerequisite: SPCH 1311 or SPCH 1318.